 Land Observatory

-Irish Land Observatory
+The Need for an Irish Land Observatory (the Why)

 As explained in this ARC2020 article: the case for a land observatory in Ireland: